Interpretable Audio Editing Evaluation via Chain-of-Thought Difference-Commonality Reasoning with Multimodal LLMs: Introduction

 In this paper, we focus on \textbf{automatic audio editing}, a task that, unlike conventional text-to-audio generation, requires models to modify existing audio according to user-provided editing instructions or target audio descriptions.
-Typical editing operations include addition, deletion, replacement, inpainting, or super-resolution of audio events \cite{wang2023audit, paissan2023audio, xu2024prompt, manor2024zero, han2023instructme, liang2024wavcraft}.
+Typical editing operations include addition, deletion, replacement, inpainting, or super-resolution of audio events \cite{wang2023audit, paissan2023audio, xu2024prompt, manor2024zero, han2023instructme, jia2025audioeditor, liang2024wavcraft}.
 Evaluating the quality of edited audio is particularly challenging, as it requires joint perception of paired audio samples along with the associated textual instructions and descriptions.
-Furthermore, due to the lack of a unified, open-source audio editing benchmark, conventional TTA metrics are difficult to apply for measuring editing quality, as they rely on ground-truth references that are not available in this setting.
-Consequently, a comprehensive evaluation must consider at least three aspects: (1) the overall quality of the edited output, (2) the extent to which the output satisfies the intended editing instructions, and (3) the preservation of unedited regions and the overall characteristics of the original audio \cite{jia2025towards}.
+Furthermore, due to the lack of a supervised audio editing benchmark, conventional TTA metrics are difficult to apply for measuring editing quality, as they rely on ground-truth references that are not available in this setting.
+Consequently, a comprehensive editing evaluation must consider at least three aspects: (1) the overall quality of the edited output relative to the original audio, (2) the extent to which the output satisfies the intended editing instructions, and (3) the preservation of unedited regions and the overall characteristics of the original audio \cite{jia2025towards, jia2025audioeditor}.

-To address these challenges, we build on Qwen2-Audio, which inherently supports dual-audio inputs, and further extend it with specialized fine-tuning tasks for Difference- and Commonality-based reasoning, together with Chain-of-Thought (CoT) instruction tuning.
-Based on this, we propose an interpretable and comprehensive natural language–based framework for automated audio editing evaluation, with the following key contributions:
+To address these challenges, we build upon Qwen2-Audio \cite{chu2024qwen2}, leveraging its strong audio understanding capability.
+We further improve its cross-audio reasoning through specialized caption-based fine-tuning tasks, together with carefully designed Chain-of-Thought (CoT) instruction tuning.
+Based on these enhancements, we develop a natural language–based framework for automated audio editing evaluation, with the following key contributions: